Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards.
 * The tower motors of a delta printer cannot be driven via CAN-connected expansion boards.
+* Input shaping is not supported on axis motors driven by expansion boards.